-She graduated from Indiana University Kelly School of Business and earned her Indiana Certified Public Accountant license.
-She is an accomplished speaker for the National Business Officers Association and served as an adjunct accounting professor for Oglethorpe University in Atlanta.
 Sue married her husband Mike Hansen in 1979 and they have 2 sons, Sean born in 1986 and Zachary in 1993.
 They are Sue’s greatest joys!
 Sue is a lifelong learner who loves gardening, reading, repurposing furniture, painting, cooking, writing poetry, writing, making crafts and Pinterest.
 Sue and her husband also give back to the community by working with children in addiction.
 They have opened their home over the last few years to young adult addicts in recovery at Insight, that need a place to live while they stayed sober.
 She is also the director and founder of the Mustard Tree Foundation and has been able to send over 150 young people to a sobriety program from her fundraising.